NullPxl/NullCTF/README.md

 >### *A [discord.py](http://discordpy.readthedocs.io/en/latest/) bot focused on providing CTF tools for collaboration in Discord servers!
 If you have a feature request, make it a GitHub issue or use the >request "x" command.*

-[Invite to your server](https://discordapp.com/oauth2/authorize?client_id=455502163452362753&scope=bot&permissions=268545136)
+[Invite to your server](https://discordapp.com/oauth2/authorize?client_id=455502163452362753&scope=bot&permissions=268545136) Join the support server: https://discord.gg/yf8E2s8

 #  How to Use
 >This bot has commands for encoding/decoding, ciphers, and other commonly accessed tools during CTFs.
 But, the main use for NullCTF is to easily set up a CTF for your discord server to play as a team.
 The following commands listed are probably going to be used the most.
-*NOTE: For now (until I find how to check if a category exists...) to setup your server for use with this, create a category labeled CTF*

 * `>ctf create "ctf name"`  This is the command you'll use when you want to begin a new CTF.
-This command will make a text channel with your supplied name under the category 'CTF'.  *Only available to server owners*
+This command will make a text channel with your supplied name under the category 'CTF' (If the category doesn't exist it will be created).  *Only available to server owners*

 *NOTE: the following ctf specific commands will only be accepted under the channel created for that ctf.
 This is to avoid clashes with multiple ctfs going on in the same server.*